About this course

 Postgraduate degree (required for research programmes)

-- a good honours degree in Psychology conferring Graduate Basis for Chartered Membership from the British Psychological Society
+- a good honours degree in Psychology conferring Graduate Basis for Chartered Membership from the British Psychological Society; and

 - a BPS Accredited MSc in Sport and Exercise Psychology, normally at merit level or higher (we offer a BPS accredited Sport Psychology Masters at LJMU)